The Oyo Story: The 19-Year-Old Tycoon

 The Turnaround (2020-2025)

 When the pandemic hit, Oyo's revenue dropped 70%.
-Ritesh had to grow up fast. * **The Shift:** He moved from "Minimum Guarantee" (risky) to "Revenue Share" (safe). * **Profitability:** For the first time in 10 years, Oyo posted a net profit in FY24.
-The 2025 acquisition of Motel 6 ($525M) signals that Oyo is now a mature, global operator, not just a venture-fueled experiment.
+Ritesh had to grow up fast. * **The Shift:** He moved from "Minimum Guarantee" (risky) to "Revenue Share" (safe). * **Profitability:** For the first time in roughly a decade, OYO posted a full-year net profit (₹229 crore) in FY24, growing revenue to ₹6,253 crore in FY25.
+The December 2024 acquisition of Motel 6 ($525M) and a SEBI-cleared IPO in 2026 signal that OYO is now a mature, global operator, not just a venture-fueled experiment.